 Sparebanken Møre's liquidity is underpinned by a strong deposit base, which accounts for around 60% of its total funding, and retail deposits that represent more than half of total deposits.
-At Q3 2011 the deposit-to-gross loan ratio was 62%, meaning the bank is reliant on market funding, most of which comes from the domestic market.
-The maturity profile of the bank's debt is relatively diversified: almost 90% of the market funding has a maturity longer than 12 months.
+At Q4 2011 the deposit-to-gross loan ratio was 63%, meaning the bank is reliant on market funding, most of which comes from the domestic market.
+The maturity profile of the bank's debt, of which 41% consists of covered bonds, is relatively well diversified where 75% of the market funding has a maturity longer than 12 months.

 In addition, Sparebanken Møre's wholly-owned covered bond company, Møre Boligkreditt, provides it with an additional source of funding and we expect that covered bonds will remain an important source of funding for the bank.
-Moody's cautions that extensive use of covered bond funding through these structures where prime assets come off the bank's balance sheet might result in the structural subordination of SpareBank 1 Møre's unsecured creditors, including depositors.
+Moody's cautions that extensive use of covered bond funding through these structures where prime assets come off the bank's balance sheet might result in the structural subordination of Sparebanken Møre's unsecured creditors, including depositors.
 If such structural subordination were to be significant, this might impact the bank's senior debt and deposit ratings.

-In 2011 Sparebanken Møre issued NOK0.7 billion senior unsecured funding all with a maturity of 3 years.
-Sparebanken Møre has also transferred retail mortgages worth NOK7.6 billion to Møre Boligkreditt in 2011, the covered bond company of the SpareBank 1 group, compared to NOK5.4 billion at YE 2010.
+In 2011 Sparebanken Møre has transferred retail mortgages worth NOK5.7 billion to Møre Boligkreditt in 2011, the covered bond company of the bank, compared to NOK3.9 billion at YE 2010, corresponding to 14% and 10% of total loans respectively.

-At Q3 2011 liquid assets accounted for approximately 10% of total assets, including cash and deposits with the central bank and the securities portfolio, which mainly comprise covered bonds, Norwegian government bonds and senior bonds in Norwegian savings banks as well as some corporate bonds and shareholdings.
-However, we note that holdings are concentrated on Norwegian securities, which could be a source of vulnerability.
+At Q4 2011 liquid assets accounted for approximately 14% of total assets, including cash and deposits with the central bank and the securities portfolio, which mainly comprise covered bonds, Norwegian government bonds and senior bonds in Norwegian savings banks as well as some corporate bonds and shareholdings.
+However, we note that holdings are concentrated on Norwegian securities, which could lead to some vulnerability.